-Section 61 would establish three property tax classifications: homestead, nonhomestead nonresidential, and nonhomestead residential.
-This section would require all property on the Grand List to be assigned at least one of these classifications.
-There would be one tax rate, which each of the three property classifications would have a factor multiplied against.
-Currently the bill includes a classification factor of "1.0" for each of the classifications.
+Section 61 establishes three property tax classifications: homestead, nonhomestead nonresidential, and nonhomestead residential.15 This section will require all property on the Grand List to be assigned at least one of these classifications.
+There will be one tax rate, which each of the three property classifications will have a factor multiplied against.
+The act includes a classification factor of "1.0" for each of the classifications.

-Section 61a would require the Commissioner of Taxes to create forms for calendar year 2027 that would allow taxpayers to report on the use of their property for the purpose of classification.
+Section 61a requires the Commissioner of Taxes to create forms for calendar year 2027 that would allow taxpayers to report on the use of their property for the purpose of classification.